CCBDA-UPC/Assignments-2020/Lab01.md

 ## Task 1.2:
 Create a python code that uses the “random” library.
-We will positively value if you build a creative program in python.
-The minimum example accepted will be a code that generates a random number between 1 and 20.
-Then let the player guess the number introduced, displaying if the number is too low or high.
+Build a program in python that generates a random number between 1 and 20.
+Then let the player guess the number entered, displaying if the number is too low or high.
 The game ends either when the number is guessed correctly.
 The suggested program name is `Lab1.guessnumber.py`.

 If you are using PyCharm try to become familiar with the integrated debugger.
 You will need to debug your code in future sessions.
 On the top-right part of the IDE: